|

 the shells up against the light.

-Human uses: The animals are collected
+Human uses: This clam is collected

 animal is also said to produce tiny pearls which are lead-coloured